Brelsfarde History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The Brelsfarde name has descended through the generations from the ancient Anglo-Saxon culture.
 Their name comes from having lived in Derbyshire, where they held a family seat in Brelsford.
 The place-name Brelsford was originally derived from the Old English broegelsford, which means manor on a hall near a fording place on a river.
-CITATION[CLOSE]

 Early Origins of the Brelsfarde family